Torquay: Arts

 In the early years of British cinema, Torquay was home to two production companies, Cairns Torquay Films and Torquay And Paignton Photoplay Productions, who in 1920, produced a total of three films between them.

 Recently, Devon Films, based in Torquay, has established itself as the Bay's latest film production company.
-The company financed and produced Stepdad in 2007, starring Ricky Tomlinson and Chris Bisson among others; it was entered into the Cannes Film Festival.
-A new film Snappers set in Torquay itself and shot on location, starred Caroline Quentin, Bruce Jones and other prominent British television actors, and was due to be released in March 2009.

 The Princess Theatre, which is by the side of the harbour, is owned by Torbay Council and operated by ATG (Ambassador Theatre Group).
-It was previously owned by Live Nation Theatres, but they sold their theatres to ATG for 100 million pounds in 2009.
 With about 1,500 seats, it is Torquay's largest theatre and plays host to touring independent production companies.
 The Princess Theatre also holds weddings and other functions such as parties and large seminars.
 TOADS Theatre Company operates the Little Theatre in Meadfoot in the converted St Mark's Church, hosting both the company's own productions and those of visiting societies.
 Babbacombe Theatre is located on Babbacombe Downs and describes itself as having the longest-running summer season in the country, which lasts nine months.

-Torbay Council, along with other local bodies, administrates Creative Torbay, a website for local cultural organisations, creatives and artists to promote their work.
+Torbay Council, along with other local bodies, administers Creative Torbay, a website for local cultural organizations, creatives and artists to promote their work.

 Media

-Torquay has two commercial local radio stations: Heart West, which broadcasts from studios in Exeter, and Greatest Hits Radio South West (formerly known as Palm 105.5 and The Breeze), which has its studios in Lymington Road in Torquay.
+Torquay' local radio stations are BBC Radio Devon, Heart West, and Greatest Hits Radio South West (formerly known as Palm 105.5 and The Breeze), which has its studios in Lymington Road in Torquay.

+Local TV coverage is provided by BBC South West and ITV West Country.
+Television signals are received from the Beacon Hill and the local relay TV transmitters.

-The town's local newspaper is called the Herald Express and has been published since 1925, after a merger of two papers.
+The town's local newspaper is the Herald Express, which has been published since 1925, after a merger of two papers.

 Past newspapers include the Torquay and Tor General Advertisor and Director, founded in 1839, which in 1853 became The Torquay Directory and South Devon Journal until 1949, finally becoming The South Devon Journal, which closed in 1973.